2020-2021 Teaching Artists

 Workshop: Stage Combat

 Eric worked at the Frazier History Museum for over ten years as a Teaching Artist/Historical Interpreter, performing swordfights for the public every day.
-At the Frazier he leads the research on sword fighting and combat using historical manuals and texts.
+At the Frazier he led the research on sword fighting and combat using historical manuals and texts.
 Eric is excited to have worked with Kentucky Shakespeare since 2015, choreographing fights for multiple productions.
 In 2015 Eric choreographed the fight between Macbeth and Macduff, and it remains one of his favorites.

 Gregory Maupin, Guest Workshop/Class Instructor